FOSSEE/st-scripts/multiple_plots/script.rst

 1. The command "figure()" can get us the individual plots seperately.

-2. The subplot command takes three arguments namely the number of rows followed by the the number of columns and the plot number.Hence the first option is correct.
+2. The subplot command takes three arguments namely the number of rows followed by the number of columns and the plot number.
+   Hence the first option is correct.

 ..
 L37